 The Galleri test can only be ordered by a licensed healthcare provider.
 This may include physicians, nurse practitioners, or physician’s assistants.

 The Galleri test is not currently included in cancer screening guidelines.

 With Galleri, annual screening provides the opportunity to detect more cancers early.
 It is up to the patient’s healthcare provider to determine the appropriate screening interval based on the individual’s underlying risk factors.

-The Galleri test is commercially available in all US states except New York.
+The Galleri test is only commercially available in the US at this time.
 The Galleri test will be available to eligible patients as part of a clinical study in partnership with the United Kingdom’s National Health Service (NHS) in mid-2021.
 More details provided here.